|Lori's parents, Virginia & Frank Saldaña|

 Anyone who lives, works or otherwise enjoys being in and around Clairemont is probably well aware of our community’s close ties to the military.

-That this relationship still exists is obvious.
-Driving around Clairemont one can see service flags proudly flying alongside the stars and stripes in a front yard, DOD base credentials on cars, “I support the troops” stickers on bumpers, or a service star on view in a front window.
+At times this relationship can be obvious: it’s easy to see service flags proudly flying alongside the stars and stripes in a front yard, DOD base stickers on windshields and “I support the troops” stickers on bumpers, or a service star proudly on view in a front window.

 Less often, we see a gold star, and pray for the family who has lost a loved one in combat.

-We acknowledge our veterans' service and sacrifice, celebrate their lives and remind everyone of our heritage, and our shared future.
+On Veteran's Day let us acknowledge their service and sacrifice, celebrate their lives and remind everyone of our heritage, and our shared future.